tylerewillis/express-modularity/README.md

 1. Other than nested directories requiring the directory name, the file names **do not** determine the front-end URLs.
 For example, the file 'about.js' will be accessed by the Express routing determined in the file, not by the name of the file 'about' like 'example.com/about'.
 Because of this, you can include multiple Express routes inside of files as they are just a way to modularize your code.
 2. File names starting with a period (.) will be ignored.
 Everything else will be considered.
+3. Keep in mind that all global middleware included will also be included in all routes included within sub-nested directories.

 ## People